LSATS-RCI-Research/AA_AFeminismPin/README.md

 -----
-Original artwork and design by Allana Tran.
+Original artwork and design by [Allana Tran](https://allanatt.carrd.co/).

-Schematic and PCB development by Joe Bauer.
+Schematic and PCB by Joe Bauer.